12 Best Dive Watches Under $1,000 for 2024

 Wren Diver One Aqua

 When we recently launched the Wren Diver One in aqua, we weren’t sure what to expect.
 But after some recent features, including by Teddy Baldassarre and InsideHook we realized we had something.
-When we decided to design our own watch for Wrist Enthusiast, we wanted to create something that both had wide appeal but also was unique.
-To add this unique factor we blended a vintage-inspired diver with a very modern gradient aqua color dial.
-Swiss made, automatic, and with 200 meters of water resistance, we think the Diver One offers plenty of value for under $900.
+Now, with the Aqua and our second release, the Diver One Snow, we wanted to create something that both had wide appeal but also was unique.
+To add this unique factor we blended a vintage-inspired diver with a very modern white to navy gradient dial.
+Swiss made, automatic, with a fully luminous bezel and 200 meters of water resistance, we think the Diver One Snow offers plenty of value for under $1,000.
 Limited to 100 pieces, these watches are going fast.
 Make sure to pick yours up soon!
 Learn more about the Wren Diver One here, or order yours here (or below).

 Seiko Prospex Diver SRPJ35